 How Much Does a Service Dog Cost for Anxiety?

 Additionally, owning a service dog is just like owning any dog.
 They come with great responsibility and require your time and care for survival.
 Most dog owners spend anywhere from $500 to $5,000 annually for their dog.
 Assuming you will care for the dog for his/her entire life, you should expect to have these yearly expenses for about ten to twelve years.
+Many organizations cover all costs associated with a service dog due to generous donations for some people, such as veterans.
+However, these dogs are in short supply for everyone.

 What is the Best Service Dog Breeds for Anxiety

 When trying to pick the right service dog, you need to consider the temperament of the dog and determine whether it is compatible with you.
-All breeds are different, so when choosing a service dog for anxiety, you generally want a dog that is friendly, calm, affectionate, loving, and loyal.
+All breeds are different!
+So, when choosing a service dog for anxiety, you generally want a dog that is friendly, calm, affectionate, loving, and loyal.

 Also important to decide is whether you want a large or small breed.
 Both have their pros and cons, so it is important to consider these facts in order to help you make the right decision.